nfeliciano/readme/README.md

 Thinklandia Microsoft Hackathon (https://github.com/dpotts/Thinklandia-Hack) - Used Microsoft's Kinect to automatically insert faces into pre-made 'cards'.
 My Mobile Experience (https://github.com/nfeliciano/mme) - Working with a PhD student and learnin' Swift (Spoiler: I love Swift)
 Cutting Room (https://github.com/nfeliciano/CuttingRoom) - PHP development with some HTML5 Canvas sprinkled in
+FreeBird (https://github.com/nfeliciano/FreeBird) - iOS game where people can learn bird classifications by playing a game similar to 'Free Cell' with a bird deck.
+Was for a study.